 If the assessment is time-reliant, you have the option to have a private assessment done by a Psychologist.
-This will be an out-of-pocket expense of at least $1000.
+This will be an out-of-pocket expense of around $2,000.

 Getting a diagnosis – over 12 years

 Once the individual is over the age of 12, a private assessment is required.
-This assessment is done by a Psychologist and will incur an out-of-pocket expense of at least $1000.
+This assessment is done by a Psychologist and will incur an out-of-pocket expense of around $2,000.

-Dr Paul Gooding is a GP in Gungahlin who can also do a private assessment (for clients 14 years and over), however he will need to supplement his assessment with a session from a clinical Psychologist.
+Dr Paul Gooding is a GP in Gungahlin who can also do a private assessment (for clients 14 years and over), however he will need to supplement his assessment with a session from a clinical psychologist for the purposes of the NDIS or Centrelink.
 This, however, might be a cheaper alternative to a standard private assessment.